GoldenHomer/sketch/readme.md

-Simple sketch HTML5 mobile application deployed with Cordova.
+A responsive mobile course application using jQuery mobile.